jpbetz/subspace/Readme.md

 To use this library with LWJGL,  simply build whatever types are needed and then use the toBuffer methods to produce the ByteBuffers needed by LWJGL.
 E.g.:

-    val modelViewMatrix = Matrix4x4.forTranslationRotationScale(...)
+    val modelViewMatrix = Matrix4x4.forTranslationRotationScale(modelPosition, modelQuaternion, modelScala)
-    glUniformMatrix4("modelViewMatrix", false, modelViewMatrix.toBuffer)
+    glUniformMatrix4("modelViewMatrix", false, modelViewMatrix.allocateBuffer)

 Design
 -----

 Goals:

-* Be good at one thing.
-Provide the vector and matrix types needed to program modern against a modern graphics pipeline, and nothing else.
 * Provide the best features from the vector and matrix types in shader languages like GLSL.
 * Consistent and complete.
 Similar libraries for other languages have been studied to make sure all the convenience operations developers expect have been included.
 * Scala idomatic.
 Immutable case classes for all vector and matrix types.
 Carefully defined operator overloading for natural looking mathematical expressions.
+* Be good at one thing.
+Provide the vector and matrix types needed for to drive a GPU from the CPU, and nothing else.
 * Minimal footprint.
 No dependencies.

 Non-goals: